Linderman Lab

 Stanford University

 Welcome to the Linderman Lab!
-We are part of the Statistics Department and the Wu Tsai Neurosciences Institute at Stanford University.
+We belong to the Statistics Department and the Wu Tsai Neurosciences Institute at Stanford University.
 We work at the intersection of machine learning and computational neuroscience, developing models and algorithms to better understand complex biological data.
 Check out some of our research below, and reach out if you'd like to learn more!

 Scott W. Linderman

-I'm an Assistant Professor of Statistics and, by courtesy, Electrical Engineering and Computer Science at Stanford University.
-I'm also an Institute Scholar in the Wu Tsai Neurosciences Institute and a member of Stanford Bio-X and the Stanford AI Lab.
-Previously, I was a postdoctoral fellow with Liam Paninski and David Blei at Columbia University, and I completed my PhD in Computer Science at Harvard University with Ryan Adams and Leslie Valiant.
+I'm an Assistant Professor of Statistics and an Institute Scholar in the Wu Tsai Neurosciences Institute at Stanford University.
+I hold a courtesy appointment in Computer Science, and I'm a member of Stanford Bio-X and the Stanford AI Lab.
+I was a postdoctoral fellow with Liam Paninski and David Blei at Columbia University, and I completed my PhD in Computer Science at Harvard University with Ryan Adams and Leslie Valiant.
 I obtained my undergraduate degree in Electrical and Computer Engineering from Cornell University and spent three years as a software engineer at Microsoft prior to graduate school.

 Alisa Levin